f0e/letterboxd-trakt-sync/readme.md

 ## Usage (Manual)

-- Install the requirements: `python install -r requirements.txt`
+- Install the requirements: `pip install -r requirements.txt`
 - Run the script: `python letterboxd_trakt/main.py`
 - This will generate a template config at `config.yml`, you need to [fill in the values](#config).